ICT4resilience to climate change in Gran Chaco

 - Introduction of (new) methodological approaches in the organisation and design of good practices in the association

 - To find/define a good balance between experimentation, operation and business model

 ABOUT THE ORGANISATION

-The “Asociación Cultural para el Desarrollo Integral (ACDI)” is an Argentinian non-governmental organization, established in 1990 and based in Santa Fe.
+The “Asociación Cultural para el Desarrollo Integral (ACDI)” is an Argentinian non-governmental organisation, established in 1990 and based in Santa Fe.
 ACDI is implementing development projects in Argentina, Bolivia, and Paraguay.
 It promotes socially and economically sustainable development in rural and urban areas.
-The organization works in various sectors with a strong focus on capacity development and strengthening organizational structures on community level.
+The organisation works in various sectors with a strong focus on capacity development and strengthening organisational structures on community level.

-In this video, a woman working in her home garden offers insights into the benefits of the app.
+In the second video, a woman working in her home garden offers insights into the benefits of the app.
 The video is only available in Spanish.